amdsoo/Fractal-Trees/README.txt

 			[9,   2,   1,    1,   90,   "Relative",   0,   2,    0,  0]
 		]

-you can have up to 10 level (0 to 9),if you want to test 5 levels, put a branch_lenght at 0, this will stop the simulation, or remove the level from the table self.data.
-  1/the length is in pixels
-  2/angle are in degrees
-  3/deviation is a number between 0 and 1, so it is a percentage of randomness.

-3/RUN the main() to observe the results
+3/RUN the main.py to observe the results